Nymeku/chat_irc/README.md

 # IRC CHAT APP

 ## DESCRIPTION
-In this project we created a chat IRC with nodejs in back, react js for the front and socket.io for the communication.
+This IRC Chat project has been created with nodejs in back, react js for the front and socket.io for the communication.

 ### Commands:
 * /nick [username]: to change your current username.